lead generation

 Use data from your CRM, marketing automation platform,

-and analytics tools to track lead behavior and engagement.
+and analytics tools to track lead behaviour and engagement.

 This data-driven approach helps you make informed decisions